 At one point in the movie, Cap and Natasha "borrow" a car, which might be a joke referring back to Cap's less than graceful car thefts in Captain America (1990).

-Despite The Reveal being generally Harsher in Hindsight, it makes Tony Stark's comment of "I have successfully privatized world peace" all the while funnier since he's basically boasting about accomplishing HYDRA's end goal of "peace through force" without being a HYDRA member and rubbing that detail in HYDRA's faces.
-No wonder Senator Stern swore "F**k you, Mr. Stark."
+Despite The Reveal being generally Harsher in Hindsight, it makes Tony Stark's comments of "I have successfully privatized world peace" from Iron Man 2 all the while funnier since he's basically boasting about accomplishing HYDRA's end goal of "peace through force" without being a HYDRA member and rubbing that detail in HYDRA's faces.
+No wonder Senator Stern swore "Fuck you, Mr. Stark!" on live TV.
+He was infuriated that Tony had done what HYDRA wanted to do themselves.

-Scarlett Johansson's breakout role was 1998's The Horse Whisperer opposite star/director Robert Redford, where the two had a generational-gap friendship; in the climax of this film, they face off as enemies.
+Scarlett Johansson's breakout role was 1998's The Horse Whisperer opposite star/director Robert Redford, where the two had a generational-gap friendship.
+Now they face off as enemies.

 Ng Chin Han, who's had a string of bit parts like Lau in The Dark Knight before appearing as a WSC member here, got his start in the 90s in a string of TV roles on Singapore television.
 Imagine the surprise of Singaporean audiences at the sight of the mostly-neutral Singapore having a representative on the WSC!